Bobbi Brown: The George Hotel

 In 2015, Brown and her husband acquired a historic inn located in Montclair, New Jersey, which was built as a private residence in 1902.
-It became the Georgian Inn in the 1940s, and after they purchased it, they renovated the property and renamed it the George Hotel.
+It became the Georgian Inn in the 1940s, and after they purchased it, they renovated the property and renamed it The George Hotel.
 The hotel was opened in 2018 and has 32 guest rooms.

 18 Label

-Brown cofounded 18 Label, a film and television studio based in New Jersey.
+Brown co-founded 18 Label, a film and television studio based in New Jersey.
 Networks that have filmed in the studio include CNBC, BSTV, and the Food Network.
 The studio is housed in The Annex (also cofounded by Brown), an 11,000 square foot studio and event center.

 Brown has appeared on Food Network series, including The Kitchen.

 Editorial work

 Brown is the Beauty & Lifestyle Editor of Elvis Duran and the Morning Show.
-She partnered with Duran to produce a "Elvis Duran bronzer" as a part of her cosmetics line.
+She partnered with Duran to produce an "Elvis Duran bronzer" as a part of her cosmetics line.
 Brown served as Yahoo Beauty's Editor-in-Chief from February 2014 to February 2016.
 A chance meeting with the grandmother of a producer of NBC's Today led to a 12-year run as a regular beauty consultant on the show.
 Brown has also written columns for PureWow, Naturally, and Danny Seo.